ZenSim - Aussies' easy-peasy mobile provider

 Most Affordable Travel eSIM for Bali

-If you’re sticking to Bali or doing some light island-hopping nearby, the best-value option right now is ZenSim’s 20GB for A$37 ($23 USD).
-It runs for 30 days, includes ho tspotting, and the activation is straightforward.
+If you’re sticking to Bali or doing some light island-hopping nearby, the best-value option right now is ZenSim’s 20GB for A$45 ($29 USD).
+It runs for 30 days, includes hotspotting, and their customer service is 10/10.

 Ubigi also offers decent value at A$45 ($28 USD) for 25GB, so you're getting a bit more data, though their customer experience isn't as well-rated.